 None of this should be regarded as a prediction, except in one sense.
 If stock prices are going to continue to rise, then at least one of these things must be true: either multiples must expand further, or sales growth must not only become positive again but actually accelerate, or profit margins must stop regressing to the mean.
 None of these things seems like a sure thing to me.
 In fact, several of them seem downright unlikely.

 The most malleable of these is the multiple…but it is also the most ephemeral, and most vulnerable to an acceleration in inflation.
-We remain negative on equities over the medium term, even though I recently advanced a hypothesis about why these overvalued conditions have been so durable.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+We remain negative on equities over the medium term, even though I recently advanced a hypothesis about why these overvalued conditions have been so durable.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.